 The American Kennel Club says this about the breed: “A compact and solid dog, the Shih Tzu’s long, flowing double coat is its most distinctive feature.
 The word Shih Tzu means “lion” and although this dog is sweet and playful, he is not afraid to stand up for himself!”

 If you’ve got allergies, we’ve got good news for you!
-Even though the Shih Tzu has long hair, it sheds little dander, which means less sneezes for you.
+Even though the Shih Tzu has long hair, it sheds little dander.
+That means less sneezes for you.
 So feel free to snuggle without fear!

 Photo credit: Nagel Photography/Shutterstock